 What about Park and Ride?

-There will be two Park and Rides operating for the parade – Fabian Way (SA1 8LD) and the Mumbles Road Recreation Ground (SA2 0AU).
-Both will drop customers at the Quadrant Bus Station.
-The charge for each is £2.50 per vehicle.
+There will be 2 Park and Rides operating for the Christmas Parade; Fabian Way and Landore, with both dropping customers to Swansea Train Station.
+The charge for each is £1 per vehicle.
 Both will be open from 9.30am-8pm.
 Tickets may be purchased at both sites.
 Find full Parking and Travel information online

 What about getting home afterwards?